MatSim91/Lamp-Stack-Server/README.md

 OpenSSH also allows connecting via SFTP to make it easier for file uploads to the server.

+### Setting up SSH Public and Private Key
+To connect to my remote server without having to type a password everytime I have created a ssh key following the steps below:

+1. On my local computer I ran `ssh-keygen -t rsa`
+2. Still on my local computer I ran `ssh-copy-id <USER>@<SERVER_IP_ADDRESS>`

+### Setting up server name on /etc/hosts
+To avoid having to always use the server IP address to connect I have added a hostname to the `/etc/hosts` file:

+<SERVER_IP_ADDRESS> <my_hostname>

 ## Users and Groups setup

 Currently I am having one small issue while trying to upload a test image to the images/ folder.
 I am getting a permissions denied message.